enkidevs/curriculum/web/html-and-css-basics/forms-v/multiple.md

 In the example above we have allowed to user to input multiple pictures at once, instead of one by one.

-**Notes:**
-  - **If the input type is set to `email` the user can enter multiple emails by separating them with a comma.
-Like so: firstmail@example.com, secondmail@example.com, thirdmail@example.com, etc.**
+If the input type is set to `email` the user can enter multiple emails by separating them with a comma.
+Like so: firstmail@example.com, secondmail@example.com, thirdmail@example.com, etc.

-  - **If the input type is set to `file` the user can select multiple files by pressing down ctrl or shit when selecting.**
+If the input type is set to `file` the user can select multiple files by pressing down ctrl or shit when selecting.

 ---
 ## Practice